top of page

 TILAT-17.jpg

-2023 A Step of Two, music: D. O'Halloran, G. Santaolalla, premiered at Helsinki Dance Central.
+2023 A Step of Two, music: K. Tikka, premiered at Helsinki Dance Central.
+Inkorpora Dance Project choreography course demonstration, Helsinki, Finland

-2022 4 Passages Op.
-1, music: N. Castrillón & G. Mcdonnell, premiered at Aleksanteri Teatteri, Iso Baletti sali.
+2022 Passages & Waltzes, music: N. Castrillón, G. Mcdonnell, J. Brahms, premiered at Aleksanteri Teatteri, Iso Baletti sali.
+Inkorpora Dance Project production, Helsinki, Finland

-2020 The Chamber Nutcracker, music: P. I. Tchaikovsky arr. to chamber orquestra by Kaapo Ijas, premiered at Helsinki Dance Central
+2020 The Chamber Nutcracker, music: P. I. Tchaikovsky arr. to chamber orquestra by Kaapo Ijas, premiered at Helsinki Dance Central, Inkorpora Dance Project production, Helsinki, Finland

 2018 Farewell, music: J. Sibelius, C. Fawcett.
 Video dance in collaboration with photographer and filmmaker L. Salazar, Helsinki, Finland